freer4/elevuetor/elevuetor-js/README.md

 Returns an `indexer` object, see below

 Once this is loaded up, it doesn't need to be fetched again unless the data changes.
 Instead, it saves the ordered list of ids locally like an index.
 Subset ordering will then use an existing index to reorder the subset on the front end, avoiding extra calls all the way back to the DB just to sort.
-If the ascending or descending is asked for and the inverse is already indexed, Crust will just invert it.
+If the ascending or descending is asked for and the inverse is already indexed, Elevuetor will just invert it.

 The less waiting for the server our UI needs to do, the better our UX can be.